paaniwater/DSAI-Project/README.md

 <h1>Overview</h1>

 This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on a [bankruptcy dataset](https://github.com/paaniwater/DSAI-Project/blob/main/bankruptcy.csv) obtained from kaggle, obtained from the Taiwan Economic Journal (1999–2009).

+Lab Group: C126 Team 2

 <h1>Video Presentation</h1>